David Packard: Philanthropy

 Packard was a member of the American Enterprise Institute's board of trustees.
 He died on March 26, 1996, at age 83 in Stanford, California, leaving approximately $4 billion (the bulk of his estate) to the David and Lucile Packard Foundation, including large amounts of valuable real property in Los Altos Hills.
 All three Packard daughters sit on the foundation's board of trustees.
 David Woodley Packard, his son, serves as president of the Packard Humanities Institute.

+As of 2025, the David and Lucile Packard Foundation has provided $1.2 billion to ocean research and is the leading private benefactor globally.